-Notice of the Company's Annual General Meeting convened for Thursday 19 March 2020 at 12:00 noon is set out on page 49 of this report.
-Explanatory Notes giving further information about the proposed resolutions are set out on page 50.
+The Company's Annual General Meeting convened for Thursday 19 March 2020 at 12:00 noon will be held in Macclesfield.

 Conflicts of Interest

 The Companies Act 2006 permits directors of public companies to authorise directors' conflicts and potential conflicts, where appropriate, where the Articles of Association contain a provision to this effect.
 The Company's Articles contain such a provision.
 Procedures are in place in order to avoid any conflict of interest between the Company and Tertiary Minerals plc.
 Tertiary provides corporate and project management services to Sunrise.